 The Lemon Alkaline Method

 The classic example every alkaline diet advocate refers to is the lemon.
 Stick a pH test probe into a lemon and you’ll see it is strongly acidic.
 But drink lemon juice (also highly acidic) and your body will burn up the acids in energy creation but leave the alkaline minerals in what some people call ‘alkaline ash’.
 This net alkaline residue forms the basis of your body’s bodybuilding, anti-inflammation program, immunity and much, much more.

 I originally designed our own alkaline food chart as a wall chart.
-It’s still available in this form, but we realised that if people get serious they need more.
-That’s why we began stocking The Acid Alkaline Food Guide.
+It’s still available in this form, but we realized that if people get serious they need more.
+That’s why we began stocking The Acid-Alkaline Food Guide.
 It’s very popular, but as I mentioned, I am yet to see many people really strictly adhering to it.
 Like every diet, it’s great on paper and reduces in possible effect the more we ‘cheat’.